Geometry of isoparametric hypersurfaces in Riemannian manifolds: Introduction

 where $\triangle f$ is the Laplacian of $f$, then $f$ is called \emph{isoparametric} (cf. \cite{Wa87}, \cite{GT09}).
 Equation (\ref{iso1}) means that the regular hypersurfaces $M_t:=f^{-1}(t)$ (where $t$ is a regular value of $f$) are parallel and (\ref{iso2}) says that these parallel hypersurfaces have constant mean curvatures.
 These regular level hypersurfaces $M_t:=f^{-1}(t)$ of an isoparametric function $f$ are called \emph{isoparametric hypersurfaces}.
-The preimage of the maximum (resp. minimum) of an isoparametric (or transnormal) function $f$ is called the \emph{focal variety} of $f$, denoted by $M_{+}$ (resp. $M_{-}$).\footnote{In our papers, for simplicity we always assume in the definition that $b$ is smooth, \emph{i.e.}, $C^{\infty}$.
+A transnormal function $f$ on a complete Riemannian manifold has no critical value in $Int(J)$ (\cite{Wa87}).
+The preimage of the maximum (resp. minimum), if it exists, of an isoparametric (or transnormal) function $f$ is called the \emph{focal variety} of $f$, denoted by $M_{+}$ (resp. $M_{-}$).\footnote{In our papers, for simplicity we always assume in the definition that $b$ is smooth, \emph{i.e.}, $C^{\infty}$.
 In fact, all the results go through when $b$ is merely $C^2$ as remarked in \cite{Wa87}.
 In private discussions, G. Thorbergsson pointed out that it should also work for $b$ being a continuous function in the case of both equations (\ref{iso1}-\ref{iso2}) are satisfied, since then there should exist some other function $\tilde{f}$ with the same level sets as $f$ such that it satisfies equations (\ref{iso1}-\ref{iso2}) for some smooth ($C^2$) function $b$.}